-I’ve talked about this in the past—just writing a great book isn’t enough.
+Self-publishing is easier than ever, but turning your manuscript into a finished product can still feel overwhelming.
+I’ve said this before—just writing a great book isn’t enough.
 You have to present your book to readers.
-Think about the way the perfect frame emphasizes a work of art; your book’s design is like a frame.
+Think about how the perfect frame emphasizes a work of art; your book’s design is like a frame.

 What Is Book Formatting?